jon-tj/Typescript-Testing/My first typescript project/README.md

 Write any function such as "f(x)=x^2" to have it show up in the graph viewer.<br>
 Evaluate any function with "f(2)".
 Built-in functions include: "nCr","lg(x)","lg(x,base)" and basic math functions like sin etc.<br>
 If the entered text can not be evaluated, it will be written in the log as a comment.<br>
+Double-click to add a point on the screen.

 <img src="react calc preview.png">